-April is a wonderful time to enjoy the outdoor garden, especially after an unusually cold winter season.
-Landscapes that were turned dull brown are beginning to display vibrant colors that remind gardeners of the benefits of gardening in the Upper Texas Gulf Coast region.
+April is a wonderful time to enjoy the outdoor garden, especially after a rather cool winter season.
+Landscapes that were turned dull brown are beginning to display vibrant colors that remind gardeners the joy of gardening in the Upper Texas Gulf Coast region.

-Tomato plants have put
+Tomato plants have put out

-out blossoms that will soon yield tasty harvests of mouth-watering fruits in a few weeks.
+blossoms that will soon yield tasty harvests for mouth-watering fruits in a few weeks.
 Many citrus trees are in full bloom and azaleas are nearing the end of their spring bloom season.
 Trees are putting out their new foliage in delicate hues of green.